chrisj1225/JumpQuest/README.md

   * Left and right to move
   * Down to crouch/duck
 * Jump using the spacebar

 In addition, this project will include:
 * Background music that the user can toggle on/off
-* A toggle menu that explains the rules of the game
+* A togglable menu that explains the rules of the game
 * Links to github repository, linkedin profile & other

 ## Wireframes